syncfusion-content/blazor-docs/blazor/treegrid/filtering/excel-like-filter.md

 You can customize the height and width of each column’s filter dialog using the CSS style in the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridEvents-1.html#Syncfusion_Blazor_TreeGrid_TreeGridEvents_1_OnActionBegin) event of the tree grid.

 Before opening a filter dialog for each column, the `OnActionBegin` event will be triggered with the [RequestType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ActionEventArgs-1.html#Syncfusion_Blazor_Grids_ActionEventArgs_1_RequestType) argument as `FilterBeforeOpen`.
+At that point, we can set the height and width of filter popup dynamically using CSS.

-At that point, based on the boolean value, we have set the height and width of the TaskId and TaskName columns using the CSS style in the following sample.
+In the following sample we have set the height and width of the TaskId and TaskName column's filter dialog using the CSS style.

 {% tabs %}